 Mason is aiming for over 90% waste diverted from our trash stream, or “zero-waste.”
-We are far from that goal, but are working through programs like Green Office, Green Residence, composting in Dining Halls and around campus, greener purchasing, as well as waste, water and energy reduction pilots, engaging events and initiatives like Green Game, Race to Zero, and messaging campaigns to achieve those ends.
-Key sustainability partners in these efforts for Facilities and the Office of Sustainability include Mason Dining, Mason Housing & Residence Life, Mason Auxiliaries, and Eagle Bank Arena.
+We are far from that goal, but are working through programs like Green Office, Green Residence, industrially composting all pre- and post consumer food waste in all 3 Fairfax Dining Halls, advising on greener and carbon neutral purchasing, as well as waste, water and energy reduction pilots, engaging events and initiatives like Green Game, Race to Zero, and messaging campaigns to achieve those ends.
+Key sustainability partners in these efforts for Facilities and the Office of Sustainability include Mason Dining, Mason Housing & Residence Life, Mason Auxiliaries, Mason Athletics, Mason Recreation, and Eagle Bank Arena.

 George Mason University also has several other programs to minimize our waste:

-- A surplus store, where department across campus can get donated items for free
+- Surplus Property site, where department across campus can get donated office items for FREE

 - Water Bottle Refill Stations in most every building to encourage the use of reusable water bottles

 - Annual Patriot Pack Out during student move-out, where students donate clothes, appliances, furniture, and food that would otherwise be thrown away when moving out of their residences.
-Since its start in 2014 students have donated over
+In 2019 over 13,000 lbs was diverted from trash

 Waste Minimization – How to Help